PureseqTM/PureseqTM_Dataset/TMP_and_nonTMP_result/README.md

 # Discrimination dataset
-Here we provide two datasets for the purpose of discriminating transmembrane proteins (TPs) and non-transmembrane proteins (non-TPs):
+Here we provide two datasets for the purpose of discriminating transmembrane proteins (TMPs) and non-transmembrane proteins (non-TMPs):
 ```
-   (i)  440 dataset for TPs, and
+   (i)  440 dataset for TMPs, and
-   (ii) 6418 dataset for non-TPs.
+   (ii) 6418 dataset for non-TMPs.
 ```
-Note that the TP dataset only contains alpha-helix TP proteins.
+Note that the TMP dataset only contains alpha-helix TMP proteins.

 # Data description
-Below we describe the details in each dataset (use XX to indicate '440_TP' and '6418_nonTP' in TP_dataset and nonTP_dataset, respectively)
+Below we describe the details in each dataset (use XX to indicate '440_TMP' and '6418_nonTMP' in TMP_dataset and nonTMP_dataset, respectively)

 ```
 1) data list: